 How to calculate Discounted cash flow

-Once free cash flow is calculated, it can then be used in the DCF formula.
-As mentioned, the Discounted cash flow formula relies on the use of a discount rate.
+Once free cash flow is calculated, it can be used in the DCF formula.
+As mentioned, the Discounted cash flow formula relies on a discount rate.

 The basic formula for calculating discounted cash flows is: